-Think solid oak flooring could be just the thing for your project?
-In this post we answer some of the most common questions we get asked about this type of flooring, from what it is to where it can and can’t be used.
+Love the idea of solid oak flooring but not sure whether it’s right for your home?
+In this post we answer some of the most common questions we get asked about this type of flooring, from what it is to where it can and can’t be used, and why.
+Have a read to learn more about solid oak and discover whether it could be the perfect choice for your space.

 What is solid oak flooring?